FJFG11/Debuggr/README.md

 1. Debuggr will never become a injector for exploits its just a simple debugging UI for roblox developers.
 2. You can report bugs in the support channel under -> https://discord.gg/AdjBSdXNuV
+3. Check the Issues tab before reporting a bug
-3. Yes the UI is locked behind a whitelist
+4. Yes the UI is locked behind a whitelist
-4. Yes the Loadstring module was not made by me it was made by **Reinitialized**
+5. Yes the Loadstring module was not made by me it was made by **Reinitialized**